 The prognosis depends on how severe the disease is:

-- Acute: dogs that have an acute, single episode of uncomplicated pancreatitis may recover, and live a normal life
+- Acute: dogs that have an acute, single episode of uncomplicated pancreatitis may recover and live an everyday life

 - Mild: dogs with mild pancreatitis generally do well with appropriate medical attention

-- Severe: dogs severely affected must receive long, intense hospitalization, and the prognosis is poor
+- Severe: dogs severely affected must receive lengthy, intense hospitalization, and the prognosis is poor

 Most dogs who recover will not have any long-term effects.
 But with severe or chronic pancreatitis, your veterinarian will monitor them for the following:

-- Exocrine Pancreatic Insufficiency (EPI): this may occur if many cells that produce digestive enzymes are destroyed; food will not be digested properly.
+- Exocrine Pancreatic Insufficiency (EPI): this may occur if many cells that produce digestive enzymes are destroyed; food will not be adequately digested.
 Treatment will be daily enzyme supplements

 - Diabetes: this may occur if many cells that produce insulin are destroyed.
 Treatment will be daily insulin shots